muratk3n/thirdwave/en/tweets/2020/week33.md

 ---

-From the ACC novel abt a Titan colony, 23rd century..
-The comm issue would be real.
-No Zoom calls with Saturn

-A. C. Clarke: "It might have been different if the velocity of light were infinite; but it was a mere billion kilometers an hour—and therefore, real-time conversation would be forever impossible between Earth and anyone beyond the orbit of the Moon.
-The global electronic village which had existed for centuries on the mother world could never be extended into space; the political and psychological effects of this were enormous, and still not fully understood"

----

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This article is so great:<br><br>“We’re going to sell the living heck out of hydrogen to everybody,” Milton said.
 “Our stations are not just for us.
 We’re not just going to sell our location.
 We’re going to distribute it to others”<a href="https://twitter.com/nikolatrevor?ref_src=twsrc%5Etfw">@nikolatrevor</a> <a href="https://twitter.com/nelhydrogen?ref_src=twsrc%5Etfw">@nelhydrogen</a> <a href="https://t.co/oeffWm7wQK">https://t.co/oeffWm7wQK</a></p>&mdash; Bjørn Eng (@H2Bjorn) <a href="https://twitter.com/H2Bjorn/status/1292819117062402048?ref_src=twsrc%5Etfw">August 10, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---